Giving-Tuesday/form-990-xml-parser/README.md

   - Ensure you have a database setup within MongoDb (we use irs_xml as our database name)
   - We recommend setting up 5 primary document collections within your database (we use: 990, 990EZ, 990PF, schdeules, schedulesb).

-#### Steps
+#### Installation Steps
    - Clone this github repository
    - Ensure you have the appropriate data folder structure.
-Its particularly important to have a helpers/indices and helpers/concordance_files
+Its particularly important to have the following folders: helpers/indices and helpers/concordance_files and /logs.
    - Create a Python Virtual Environment and install all requirements.txt with pip install -r requirements.txt
    - **Optional** Configure the following variables in settings/Settings.py:
      - mongo_qa_details - make sure to point to your local mongodb instance details